priyanshu-shubham/planner/internal/web/setup.md

 exits.
 Wait for that before continuing — after it the CLI is authorized and you run `planner` commands normally.

-(If the human's browser is on a different machine than this one — e.g. you're on a remote box — the local listener isn't reachable: run `planner setup --server {{BASE}} --no-browser` and the human pastes the token shown on the page.)
+**Use the command above (no `--no-browser`).** It runs a local listener that the browser redirects back to, so the token is captured automatically — you never paste anything.
+Only add `--no-browser` if the human's browser runs on a *different machine* than this CLI (e.g. you're on a remote/SSH box), where that local listener isn't reachable; then the human pastes the token shown on the page.
 {{END_AUTH}}

 ## 3. Add the usage section to your global `CLAUDE.md`

 Append the block below to your **global `~/.claude/CLAUDE.md`** (create it if needed) — the user-level memory, **not** the project's local `CLAUDE.md`.
 Replace any existing `<!-- BEGIN PLANNER -->` section; leave everything else untouched.
+If a `<!-- BEGIN PLANNER -->` block already exists, do **not** assume it is current — replace it wholesale with the block below even if it looks similar; older versions differ in subtle but important ways.

 <!-- BEGIN PLANNER -->
 ## Plan review with `planner`